In any job interview, you should expect to be asked about your proudest accomplishments.

 Check the job listing to see what skills the company is looking for in a candidate, and tailor your answer accordingly.

-How you answer an interview question is almost as important as what you say.
+Structuring your answer correctly helps you highlight the right information.
 To keep your answer focused on the right information, use the four-part STAR method, which includes the:

 - Situation you faced